CommitToAwesome/khoj/README.md

 ---

 ## 🏗️ The Restructured KHOJ Vision

-After critique, here's what KHOJ should actually be:

 > **KHOJ is India's first AI-powered adaptive travel companion that helps any traveler — domestic or international — discover, plan, experience, pay for, and travel responsibly across India, entirely within one trusted platform.**